florentgi/ESP32-Smart-Plant-Pot-Project/docs/logbook.md

 * **Communication:** Data is formatted as JSON and sent via HTTPS REST to **Firebase Realtime Database**.
 * **Frontend:** A **React** dashboard (hosted on Azure Static Web Apps) listens to Firebase changes to display real-time metrics and historical charts.

+## 🗓️ Wednesday, 4th of February 2026

+* **Florent Gilliéron**: Working on sending data from the device to a cloud-based web server and retrieving them with our web app via an API.
+* **Julien Mignon**: Updated the daily log.
+Working on sending data from the device to a cloud-based web server and retrieving them with our web app via an API.
+* **Léon Ehrwein**: Working on sending data from the device to a cloud-based web server and retrieving them with our web app via an API.

+* **Results**: Today we are working on a way to send our data to a database in the cloud.
+We decided to use Firebase for our database and Azure for our cloud solution.
+We will also have to publish our web application online.
+Then, we will be able to retrieve all data via an API and display them on our web page.
+First, we had to work on the configuration code for firebase and add it to our repository.